amiralitaheri/TwitterBot/README.md

 ![GitHub](https://img.shields.io/github/license/amiralitaheri/TwitterBot)
 ![Twitter Follow](https://img.shields.io/twitter/follow/ProgrammerBotF?style=social)

+## Archived!!
+Dear users of TwitterBot,

+It is with a heavy heart that we bid farewell to our beloved bot today.
+Due to the recent changes made to the Twitter API by Elon Musk's team, we are no longer able to continue providing our services to you.

+Our bot was built with the intention of making your Twitter experience more enjoyable and we hope that we were able to achieve that goal.

+Unfortunately, the prices for the new Twitter API plans are unreasonably high, and we find it ridiculous that the hobby plan costs $100.
+As an open source project, we were unable to afford these costs, and we know that many of our users may also be unable to do so.

+While we are sad to say goodbye, we are proud of what we accomplished together and we will always be grateful for the time we spent with you.

+Thank you again for your support, and we wish you all the best in your future endeavors.

 ### Follow me on Twitter
 You can follow the bot on twitter to see actual result of the bot.
 [**Follow ProgrammerBotF On Twitter**](https://twitter.com/ProgrammerBotF)